UKHO/docs/quality-assurance/web-accessibility-testing.md

-# How to test a web app for Accessibility
+# How to test a web service for Accessibility

 ## Overview